openconfig/featureprofiles/feature/gnoi/os/tests/osinstall/README.md

          * Set the no_reboot flag to true.
          * Set the standby_supervisor to FALSE.

+      **Please Note:** Some implememtations do configuration verification of the existing configuration in the box before activating the changed OS version.
+And if the exitsing configuration isn't compatible with the new OS version then the Software activation would fail.
+This should be considered as a test failure and the test should exit.

    2. Install and activate the same new software version on standby supervisor:

       a.
 Repeat the above process of TransferRequest.
 This time set the standby_supervisor to TRUE.